Most Expensive Domain Names Ever Sold – Million Dollar Domain Names

 $15 million worth indicating that Johns Wu’s journey with Bankaholic was a successful and moneymaking operation, reported characteristics of his organic traffic reveals the truth.

-He monetized his blog through affiliate offers and earned a huge amount through referral fee.
+He monetized his blog through affiliate offers and earned a huge amount through a referral fee.

 |$12.5 Million||Banks.com, Inc. (Remark Media Inc.)||2007|